Information for Contributors

 Copyright All submissions published in the JEI are published under the Creative Commons “Attribution-ShareAlike 4.0 International” license (CC BY-SA).

-All research manuscripts for peer review should be organized as follows:
+All research manuscripts should be organized as follows:

 Acknowledgments: Place on a separate sheet, located after the cover sheet.
 The study sponsors, if any, should be included in the acknowledgments.